chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 # Security Considerations

-This document doe snot introduce any new security protocol.
+This document does not introduce any new security protocol.

 # Privacy Considerations